dmsolop/qr_redirector/PRIVACY_POLICY.md

 **Developer:** Dmytro Solop
 **Contact:** dmtsolop@gmail.com
-**Application:** QR Redirector (ua.dmtsol.qrredirector)
+**Application:** LinkFlow (ua.dmtsol.qrredirector)

 ## Overview

-QR Redirector is a utility application that processes QR codes containing deep links and redirects them to configured URLs in your web browser.
+LinkFlow is a utility application that processes deep links and redirects them to configured URLs in your web browser.
 This privacy policy explains how the application handles your data.

 ## Data Collection and Storage

-**No Data Collection:** QR Redirector does not collect, store, or transmit any personal data to external servers or third parties.
+**No Data Collection:** LinkFlow does not collect, store, or transmit any personal data to external servers or third parties.

 **Local Storage Only:** All application data, including:
 - Project configurations (regex patterns, URL templates)